EndPointCorp/end-point-blog/2021/08/kubernetes.md

 Then there's "[pods](https://kubernetes.io/docs/concepts/workloads/pods/)".
 Pods are the main executable units in Kubernetes.
 When we deploy an application or service into a Kubernetes cluster, it runs within a pod.
 Kubernetes works with containerized applications though, so it is the pods that take care of running said containers within them.

 These three work very closely together within Kubernetes.
-To sumarize: containers run within pods which in turn exist within nodes in the cluster.
+To summarize: containers run within pods which in turn exist within nodes in the cluster.

 There are other key components to talk about like [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [services](https://kubernetes.io/docs/concepts/services-networking/service/), [replica sets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) and [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 But I think that's enough theory for now.
 We'll learn more about all these as we get our hands dirty working though our example.
-So let's get started with our demo and we'll be discovering and discusing them organically as we go through it.
+So let's get started with our demo and we'll be discovering and discussing them organically as we go through it.

 # Installing and setting up Kubernetes